create repository

 If you would like to reference a specific branch/SHA in your git repository, you can use the --reference flag.

-Setting Up Private Repositories If the repository that you are trying to reference is not publicly accessible, you will need to give torero access to a private ssh key that has read access to the repository on your git server.
+Setting Up Private Repositories Using SSH Key If the repository that you are trying to reference is not publicly accessible and you would like to use an SSH Git URL, you will need to give torero access to a private ssh key that has read access to the repository on your git server.
 It is recommended that you create an ssh key just for torero for security reasons.
-The steps below demonstrate how a key can be added to gitlab but your specific steps may vary.

 1. Generate a public/private ssh key pair.
 Be sure to not overwrite any keys that you are currently using elsewhere.
 E.g.